ericinlinux/obesity_interventions/README.md

-# Data Analysis of MyMovez Project
+# Data Analysis of Obesity Project

+This code contains the main functions to generate a network and apply interventions in order to predict future states for a group of people from a survey.

 ## Structure of NetLogo code